nautobot/nautobot/nautobot/docs/user-guide/administration/installation/install_system.md

         sudo apt install -y libmysqlclient-dev mysql-server
         ```

-        !!! note
-            In the Nautobot Docker image `libmariadb-dev` is installed due to licensing challenges with `libmysqlclient-dev`.

         **Create a MySQL Database**

         At a minimum, we need to create a database for Nautobot and assign it a username and password for authentication.
 This is done with the following commands.